Carlosaj18/deliveroo/README.md

 Deliveroo is a British multinational delivery company, delivering goods for restaurants and stores to customers with ease.

 ## Project Technological Stack:
-* Expo for quick start and deployment.
+* Expo: Rapid tooling and deployment platform for React Native applications.
-* ReactJS for the UI.
+* ReactJS: Framework for building interactive user interfaces.
-* Javascript for typing.
+* JavaScript: Programming language for typing and scripting functionalities.
-* TailwindCSS for styling.
+* TailwindCSS: Utility-first CSS framework for rapid styling and customization.
-* Redux for state management.
+* Redux: Library for managing application state in JavaScript apps.
-* Google Cloud API's: Google Maps.
+* Google Cloud API's (Google Maps): Services offering mapping functionality for apps.
-* Sanity for content management.
+* Sanity: Headless CMS offering content management solutions.

 ## Usage:
 * To run locally:\